Cotalker/documentation/docs/products/work_order_product/wo_overview.md

 ## How does it work? {#how}

 The **Work Orders** product makes getting things done a lot easier.
-As stated above, **Work Orders** can be used independantly or in conjunction with other maintenance products.
+As stated above, **Work Orders** can be used independently or in conjunction with other maintenance products.

 <img alt="corrective maintenance" className="img_sizing" src={useBaseUrl('img/products/products_work_orders_00.png')} />
 <br/>